shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

 Using resources from [Right Question Institute](https://rightquestion.org/education/resources/)

+## QFT Overview

+Part 1 of this activity (Question Formulation Technique) will be a group activity to help everyone ask and develop lots of questions that could be answered through the available datasets.

+## CURE-E Project Proposal Overview

+Part 2 (Project Proposal), along with the Final Project, will be an individual activity.
+You will confirm which question you are focusing on, determine stakeholders, and find a dataset to work with.
+If you would like to, you can approach this project with a group mindset -- with everyone aiming to provide insights for a specific stakeholder, but each individual answering a different question for that stakeholder.

 ## Introduction

 The skill of question asking is far too rarely deliberately taught in school.
 The Question Formulation Technique (QFT) provides a simple yet powerful way to teach students how to formulate, work with, and use their own questions.<br>